mmckechney/SqlBuildManager/README.md

  [Batch node pools](docs/massively_parallel.md) are now created with assigned Managed Identities.
 Because of this, the workstation running `sbm` needs to have a valid Azure authentication token.
 This can be done via Azure CLI `az login`, Azure PowerShell `Connect-AzAccount`, or if running from an automation box, ensure that the machine itself has a Managed Identity that has permissions to create Azure.
 Alternatively, you can pre-create the batch pools manually via the Azure portal, being sure to assign the correct Managed Identity to the pool.

+The keys, connection strings and passwords can now be stored in Azure Key Vault rather than saving the encrypted values in a settings file or being passed in via the command line.
+Regardless if you use Batch or Kubernetes, this integration is enabled by leveraging [User Assigned Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities).
+To easily accomplish this setup, there are a set of PowerShell scripts in the [`scripts/templates` folder](../scripts/templates).
+A complete environment can be created with [`create_azure_resources.ps1`](../scripts/templates/create_azure_resources.ps1)

 You will also need to be logged into Azure if you are leveraging Azure Key Vault to store your secrets, regardless if you are using [Azure Batch](docs/massively_parallel.md#batch-process-flow) or [Kubernetes](docs/massively_parallel.md#kubernetes-process-flow)

 ---